Santa Ynez Valley

-The Santa Ynez Valley is part of Santa Barbara County's Third Supervisorial District, whose voters are registered 39% Democratic and 31% Republican; however, registered voters within the Valley's two incorporated cities, Buellton and Solvang, are approximately 31% Democratic and 45% Republican, reflecting the greater Valley's more conservative political constituency.
-The Valley, geographically located at the center of Santa Barbara County and partially surrounded by the Los Padres National Forest, is sometimes regarded as more politically aligned with northern Santa Barbara County and would have been included in the proposed Mission County under "Measure H," rejected by 81% of County voters in the June 6, 2006 Direct Primary election.
-Numerous smart growth-type coalitions have formed such as the Santa Ynez Valley Alliance, Preservation of Los Olivos (POLO), Preservation of Santa Ynez (POSY), WeWatch, and the Santa Ynez Valley Concerned Citizens.
-These groups' stated mission is the preservation of the Santa Ynez Valley.

 Economy

 The economy of the Santa Ynez Valley is driven by agriculture (particularly viticulture), the equine industry, and tourism.

 Agriculture

-The wine industry is a major part of the Santa Ynez Valley's economy.
+The wine industry is a major part of the Santa Ynez Valley's economy and was designated in 1983 the Santa Ynez Valley American Viticultural Area (AVA) by the Bureau of Alcohol, Tobacco and Firearms (ATF) after petitioned by Firestone Vineyard.
 The Santa Ynez Valley Visitors Association lists over 70 wineries and tasting rooms on their website.
-Besides grapes, the valley also has numerous apple farms, many of them with roadside apple stands or "pick your own" programs.
-It is the location of the Santa Ynez Valley American Viticultural Area.
+Besides cultivating over 1200 acre of wine grapes on about forty vineyards, the valley contains numerous apple farms, many with roadside apple stands or "pick your own" programs.

 Equine

 Horses are seen throughout the valley and a historic Western atmosphere is kept alive.
 Notable ranches include Monty Roberts' Flag Is Up Farms, River Edge Farm (thoroughbreds), and the nationally known Alamo Pintado Equine Medical Center.

 This valley is noted for having over 52 different breeds of horses, plus 28 veterinarians.